Give or Take a Million

 "Give or Take a Million" is the 32nd and final episode of Thunderbirds, a British Supermarionation television series created by Gerry and Sylvia Anderson and filmed by their production company AP Films for ITC Entertainment.
 Written by Alan Pattillo and directed by Desmond Saunders, it was first broadcast on 25 December 1966 on ATV London and Anglia Television as the sixth and final episode of Series Two.
 It had its first UK-wide network broadcast on 20 December 1991 on BBC2.

-Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation that uses technologically-advanced rescue vehicles to save human life.
+Set in the 2060s, Thunderbirds follows the missions of International Rescue, a secret organisation that uses technologically advanced rescue vehicles to save human life.
 The lead characters are ex-astronaut Jeff Tracy, founder of International Rescue, and his five adult sons, who pilot the organisation's primary vehicles: the Thunderbird machines.
 In the Christmas-themed "Give or Take a Million", a pair of bank robbers become embroiled in preparations for a hospital fundraiser in which International Rescue is to play a special role.

 Plot

 On Tracy Island, Christmas has arrived and the area surrounding the Tracy villa is miraculously covered in snow.
-As well as Lady Penelope (voiced by Sylvia Anderson), International Rescue are hosting a special guest for the holiday – a young boy called Nicky.
-Jeff (voiced by Peter Dyneley) recalls the events that led up to this day...
+As well as Lady Penelope, International Rescue are hosting a special guest for the holiday – a young boy called Nicky.
+Jeff recalls the events that led up to this day...

 Jeff's flashback begins at Coralville Children's Hospital, which is looking for ways to raise money to build a new solar therapy wing.
 In collaboration with rocket manufacturer Saunders Automations and Harman's department store of New York, the hospital board devises a Christmas publicity stunt to benefit all involved: a Saunders rocket, loaded with Harman's toys and launched from the store's roof, which will overfly Coralville and parachute-drop its cargo into the hospital car park – thus providing a Christmas present for every Coralville child.
 Instead of a toy, one of the children will win a very special prize: Christmas Day on Tracy Island.